 of the process depends heavily on the knowledge of the people participating.

 Once you have identified your stakeholders, you will next need to ensure that they are engaged.
-Using organizational tools like Civis Connect will greatly aid that engagement both for the project team and the stakeholders themselves.
+Using organizational tools like Voxcitio will greatly aid that engagement both for the project team and the stakeholders themselves.

 “How do you get people to buy-in and participate, actively collaborate, in a new project?”